sintel-dev/Draco/DATABASE.md

 # Database Schema

-The **GreenGuard Database** contains the following collections and relationships
+The **Draco Database** contains the following collections and relationships

 * Farm
 * Trubine